cyrilondon/rover-project/README.md

 ## Objectives

-In this exercise, we would like to present a step-by-step process driven by the three following software practices: `Domain-Driven Design`, `Event-Driven Design`, `Hexagonal Architecture` and `Test Driven Design`.
+In this exercise, we would like to present a step-by-step process driven by the four following software practices: `Domain-Driven Design`, `Event-Driven Design`, `Hexagonal Architecture` and `Test Driven Design`.

+All those practices are implemented manually and do not depend on any built-in framework except for unit testing (you can notice that the only dependencies present in the maven [pom.xml](pom.xml) are [Test NG](https://testng.org/doc/) and [AssertJ](https://assertj.github.io/doc/) for facilitating Unit testing assertions.

 Furthemore, in addition to the initial requirements, this implementation offers the following extra-features: